Sans3108/DDNet/README.md

 # DDNet

+# This readme is outdated!

+## A new one is coming as soon as possible.

 Hey there, this package is very early in development, if you have questions, feedback you can find me over on Discord, my tag is `Sans#0001`.

 (Better) Documentation coming soon™️